Flag of Vermont: Pre-official flags (before 1804)

 There is no extant record of a design for an official Vermont flag prior to 1804, although Ira Allen's design—common to both the Great Seal of Vermont and the coat of arms of Vermont—dates to 1778.

 While an official government flag might not have existed prior to 1804, the Vermont militia—known as the Green Mountain Boys—was formed in 1770, and remaining accounts record use of the flag of the Green Mountain Boys as far back as 1777.

-On May 1, 1804, the number of U.S. states rose to seventeen, and it was expected that the U.S. flag would change to 17 stars and 17 stripes.
-In anticipation, Vermont adopted the expected new U.S. flag design with the addition of the name "VERMONT" embroidered along the top.
-The U.S. flag did not add any stripes, resulting in the Vermont flag having more stripes than the national flag.
+Proposals have been considered to make the flag of the Green Mountain Boys' the state flag of Vermont, but none have succeeded.